Find Top-Rated Heat Pump Installation Contractors Near You

 How does a heat pump work in the winter?

 Heat pumps work in the winter by absorbing heat from the outdoor air and transferring it indoors.
-They use refrigerant to absorb heat energy, even when the outside temperature is below freezing.
+The refrigerant circulates through a system of coils and absorbs heat, similar to how a refrigerator works in reverse.
 This warms the indoor unit and heats your space efficiently.
 A supplemental heat source might be necessary in climates with extremely low winter temperatures.

 What is the difference between an air source heat pump and a geothermal heat pump?